houdiniproject/houdini/docs/getting_started.md

 change to the JavaScript code you should see Webpack immediately rebuild the assets and perform a full page reload.

+When in doubt, you can manually clear the generated CSS and JavaScript files with `bin/rails assets:clobber`, which is a Rails [built-in command](https://guides.rubyonrails.org/v6.0/command_line.html#rails-assets).

 In development, it's **important** to access the Houdini at `http://localhost:5000`, rather than the `http://127.0.0.1:5000` that Rails suggests in the console.
 This ensures that the hard-coded callbacks in the